V01D-NULL/skyEM/README.md

 - I am still learning assembly, and this project is intended to help me expand my knowledge.
 (If you find malformed code, feel free to open an issue or contribute to the project)

 # Honourable mentions
-- Michael Petch who's answer on this stackoverflow thread helped me address more than 512 bytes after I tried alot of stuff (https://stackoverflow.com/questions/53858770/how-to-fix-os-asm113-error-times-value-138-is-negative-in-assembly-languag)
+- Michael Petch who's answer on this (stackoverflow thread) [https://stackoverflow.com/questions/53858770/how-to-fix-os-asm113-error-times-value-138-is-negative-in-assembly-languag] helped me address more than 512 bytes after I tried alot of stuff.